 The interconnected trail system winding through the city's open space is a special point of pride.
 Westminster features 74 miles of off-road trails and 9 miles of on-street trails, making it a leader in offering easy access to some of the richest recreational opportunities in the Denver metro area.
 The trail system features more than 40 pedestrian/bike underpasses, allowing trail users to safely pass under busy streets and enhancing the overall experience.

-A complete list of all the trails and the major trail corridors, including summaries of terrain, points of interest and connections to other trails, is on the right.
+A complete list of all the trails and the major trail corridors, including summaries of terrain, points of interest and connections to other trails, is on the left.
 You will also find mileage charts for the four major trail corridors that run through the city.

 Westminster Trail Guide

-Trail Map Side 1
+Trail Map Guide Side 1

-Trail Map Side 2
+Trail Map Guide Side 2

 Regional bike trails